Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Background continued. Subtleties

-\sssec{$\fb_{a,b}$ for $p=2$} The other trace on $\fm_0$ is $\htr$.
-On $\fle$, its prolong was the operator $\Delta$.
-But $\Delta$ does not commute with the whole $\fm_-$.
-To obtain the $\fm_-$-invariant prolong of this trace on $\fm_0$, we have to express $\htr$ in terms of the operators commuting with $\fm_-$ (\textit{$Y$-type vectors} in terms of \cite{Shch}).
+The direct analog of trace on $\fm_0$ is $\htr$.
+On $\fle$, the prolong of $\htr$ is the operator $\Delta$.
+But $\Delta$ does not commute with the whole of $\fm_-$.
+To obtain the $\fm_-$-invariant prolong of this trace on $\fm_0$, we have to express $\htr$ in terms of the operators commuting with~$\fm_-$ (\textit{$Y$-type vectors} in terms of~\cite{Shch}).
 Taking $\fm_-$ spanned by the elements

 we see that the operators commuting with $\fm_-$ are spanned by